CloudWithChris/cloudwithchris.com/content/blog/deploying-multi-region-serverless-api-part1.md

 * A set of **core global services**, such as -
   * A Single Page App hosted on Azure Blob Storage
-  * Azure Front Door that sits in front of the blob storage, as well as the back-end API servicess
+  * Azure Front Door that sits in front of the blob storage, as well as the back-end API services
 * A number of **core regional resources** that exist in each region and are used across the suite of microservices -
   * An API Management instance deployed in the Consumption Tier
   * An App Insights resource used as a sink for all telemetry within a regional deployment